sunpho84/e-snort/README.md

 I believe it's easier to write generic code and short-circuit when needed.

+Expr
+---
+An expression is static polymorphic for a node in the AST Fund and Comps are written into the node

 DONE
 ---
 Move external variabiles to a specific file